awsdocs/amazon-eks-user-guide/doc_source/efs-csi.md

    ---
    ```

 1. Find the following line\.
-If your cluster is not in the `us-west-2` region, replace the following address with the [address for your Region](add-ons-images.md)\.
+Replace the following address with the [address for your Region](add-ons-images.md)\.
 Once you've made the change, save your modified manifest\.

    ```
-   image: 602401143452.dkr.ecr.us-west-2.amazonaws.com/eks/aws-efs-csi-driver:v1.3.2
+   image: 123456789012.dkr.ecr.region-code.amazonaws.com/eks/aws-efs-csi-driver:v1.3.2
    ```

 1. Apply the manifest\.